SarthakMakhija/task-list-refactoring/README.md

 ### Idea

-This repository aims to refactor a slightly modified version of [TaskList](https://kata-log.rocks/task-list-kata).
+This repository aims to refactor a slightly modified version of [TaskList](https://kata-log.rocks/task-list-kata) for teaching refactoring.
 The refactored code addresses numerous code smells present in the original implementation, including:

 - [Broken Encapsulation](https://refactoring.guru/smells/inappropriate-intimacy)